Ashlyn Harris: Under-19 women's national team

 At the age of 16, Harris was the youngest member on the United States team at the U-19 Women's World Championship.
 The tournament was held in Canada from August 17 to September 1.
 Harris started in all six matches for the United States during the tournament.
 In the group stage, she allowed one goal during the opening match against England on August 17.
 She then recorded two shut outs against Australia and Chinese Taipei on August 19 and 21, respectively.
-The United States faced Denmark in the quarterfinals on August 25, where Harris once again posted a shut out.
+The United States faced Denmark in the quarterfinals on August 25, where Harris once again posted a shutout.
 She allowed one goal for Germany in the semifinals on August 29.
 During the championship game of the tournament, the United States faced Canada.
 Harris posted another shut out for a 1–0 victory in overtime for the United States.
 Harris made eight total shutouts in 15 appearances for the U-19 team in 2002.

 Harris trained with the U-19 national team at the ARCO U.S. Olympic Training Center in January 2003 to start off the year.
 In February, Harris was on the roster for a two-game series with the full Mexican women's national team.
 She then joined the team once again for a nine-day training camp at the ARCO Olympic Training Center in April.
 While there, the team played a match against the San Diego Spirit.

 Harris was briefly called up to the U-21 national team for a 13-day training camp and four-game tour of Brazil in May.
 Two of the games were against Brazil's U-21 team and the two others were against Santos FC and Saad FC.
 Harris was one of the two players on the roster that were not yet in college.
 Following the training camp, Harris moved back down to the U-19 team, where she was a member of the roster for the USYS Cup in late May.
 Harris started in goal during the first match of the tournament against Canada on May 27 in a 6–1 win.
 After her appearance in the tournament, Harris once again joined the U-21 team.
 On July 9, she was named to the 18-player team that would represent the United States at the Nordic Cup in Denmark.
 She started the team's first match against Denmark on July 21 and recorded a shut out for a 1–0 victory for the United States.
 She also appeared in the final game of the tournament on July 27 against Sweden.
 She allowed one goal during the match and the United States won 2–1, taking the Nordic Cup.